Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 Before processing an order, we need to validate the data to ensure it's complete and valid:

-1. Verify that the customer exists by querying the customers table
-2. Check that the order contains at least one item
+1. Check that the order contains at least one item
-3. Verify that each product exists by querying the products table
+2. Verify that each product exists by querying the products table
-4. Check that there's sufficient stock for each product
-5. Validate that quantities are positive
+3. Validate that quantities are positive

 This validation helps prevent invalid orders from being processed and provides clear error messages to clients.

-## Using Transactions

-To ensure data consistency, we'll use a database transaction that encompasses all the operations involved in creating an order:

-1. Begin a transaction using BEGIN TRANSACTION
-2. Execute all SQL commands (INSERT, UPDATE) within the transaction
-3. Commit the transaction using COMMIT if all commands succeed
-4. Roll back the transaction using ROLLBACK if any command fails

-This approach ensures that either all parts of the order creation succeed, or none of them do, preventing partial updates that could leave the database in an inconsistent state.

 ## Creating the Order and Order Items

 The core of our implementation will:

-1. Insert a new record into the orders table with customer ID, order date, and initial status
+1. Insert a new record into the orders table with order date and initial status
 2. Retrieve the generated order ID
 3. For each item in the order:
-   - Calculate the unit price (considering any active discounts)
-   - Insert a record into the order_items table
+   - Insert a record into the order_items table with product ID, quantity, and unit price

-   - Update the product's stock quantity
+## Creating the Order and Order Items

 These operations will be performed using parameterized SQL commands to prevent SQL injection.